cpeixejr/portrait-ticker-challenge/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This challenge consists of building a single-page application that allows input of a stock ticker and displays the prices and volumes for the date range from 1/1/2023 until 12/31/2023 using Rails and React

-* Ruby version
+* Ruby version: 3.2.2

-* System dependencies
+* Node version: 20.10.0

 * Configuration

-* Database creation

-* Database initialization
+1 - `bundle install`
+2 - `npm install`

+* Start the server
+`foreman start -f Procfile.dev`

-* How to run the test suite
+* Run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+`rails test`